-It’s no secret that work/life balance and flexibility is one of the major benefits of travel nursing, and it’s a perk most travel nurses aren’t shy about taking advantage of.
+It’s no secret that work/life balance and flexibility are some of the major benefits of travel nursing, and it’s a perk most travel nurses aren’t shy about taking advantage of.
 One of the most popular tactics for leveraging this benefit is taking extended breaks between travel nursing contracts during the summer or winter holidays, rather than anxiously hoping and praying their current supervisor grants their multiple requests for time off.

 With the influx of PTO requests coming in from their staff nurses, healthcare facilities tend to lean on nurse staffing agencies to fill those gaps, creating more open travel nursing needs overall.
 You can leverage this opportunity to cross items off your travel bucket list, visit long-distance family members and friends or even “migrate” to a region based on your climate preferences.

 Okay, we still have no control over the weather, but you CAN choose where you end up working based on your climate preferences.
-Here are a few of our favorite places to work and play for the holidays
+Here are a few of our favorite places to work and play for the holidays:

 Pennsylvania – Race snowmobiles through Allegheny National Forest, saddle up for a winter horseback ride through the Pocono Mountains, or head to the Bethlehem Christmas Market for a one-of-a-kind holiday shopping experience.